capactio/capact/docs/investigation/multi-cluster/README.md

 #### Admiralty

+Admiralty is a multi-cluster scheduler.
+They have a [blog post](https://admiralty.io/blog/2019/01/17/running-argo-workflows-across-multiple-kubernetes-clusters) about integration with Argo Workflows.
+Unfortunately, the tutorial is out-dated.
+You can no longer enforce placement with the `multicluster.admiralty.io/clustername` annotation as they replaced that with a more idiomatic node selector.

+To support

 We have a dedicate Action to register an external cluster.
 Thanks to that we can install the Action to prepare that cluster for multi-support ..

-The Argo Workflows tutorial is out-dated.
-You can no longer enforce placement with the `multicluster.admiralty.io/clustername` annotation as they replaced that with a more idiomatic node selector instead.

 **Cons:**
 - needs to be installed on target cluster
-- Last update was in.. **TBD**
+- Last update was on 21 Sep 2021
-- It takes CPU + MEMORY **TBD**
 - It's easy to schedule pod in **all** registered target clusters if you specify only `multicluster.admiralty.io/elect: ""` without `nodeSelector`.
 In our case, it can be problematic.
 - Manifests in Helm chart don't have specified the CPU and memory requests and limits.
 This can be easily solved.
 - Uses old Kubernetes manifest versions, which generates such warnings: